 We are grateful to the many other volunteers who help with planning and event day activities and made the fest what it is.
 Do YOU want to volunteer for SWFL Veg Fest?
 Volunteer signup will be available online soon!

 We look forward to growing our fest in year two:

-Mary Ann Parsons – SWFL Veg Fest Project Manager and Budget Chair.
+Mary Ann Parsons – SWFL Veg Fest Speaker Coordinator.
+Mary Ann is the co-founder of SWFL Veg Fest in 2017, and has been the Project Manager for the past 3 Fests.
 Before retirement, Mary Ann was a Manager at Lucent Technologies Bell Labs, has a degree in teaching and an MBA.
 She is currently a Lee County Master Gardener and teaches the University of Florida’s program “Florida Yards & Neighborhoods” – environmentally friendly landscaping.
-She is a certified instructor for CHIP – Complete Health Improvement program – and enjoys coaching people to feel and be the best they can be through proper nutrition.
-She promotes veg*ism for human health, for the planet, and because it’s one of the most effective ways to help animals.
+She founded the group “SWAG” (Safe Water Advocacy Group) which is working with the City of Cape Coral, Florida.
+She is a certified instructor for CHIP – Complete Health Improvement program She promotes veg*ism for human health, for the planet, and because it’s one of the most effective ways to help animals.